 The How: Leaders consult with team members to ensure they are equipped with the structure and resources needed for an efficient workflow (as seen in the Advising style).

-In addition to the REACH characteristics, participants are surveyed regarding their outlook for the work of the organization, including:
+In addition to the REACH characteristics, participants are surveyed regarding their outlook for the work of the organisation, including:

-Through targeted training, development and coaching, any team or organization can cultivate a REACH Culture.
+Through targeted training, development and coaching, any team or organisation can cultivate a REACH Culture.